kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 just the already existing `questions-ui.yml` that is being used for `artifacthub-pkg.yml`.

+### Chart changelog

+Each policy chart will ship a `CHANGELOG.md` file just like the usual Kubewarden charts do.
+The contents of this file are created via the `make generate-changelog-file` target, which use the URL listed in the metadata.yml annotation `io.kubewarden.policy.source`.

 ### Chart artifacts

 The policy Helm charts must contain a `policylist.txt` file in the shipped tgz chart,